The Massive Distant Clusters of WISE Survey: The First Distant Galaxy Cluster Discovered by WISE: Follow-Up Observations

 \subsection{Subaru Imaging}

 As part of the \madcows\ follow-up program, \bessie\ was imaged using MOIRCS \citep{moircs_paper,moircs_papertwo} on Subaru in $J$ and $K_s$ on UT 2011 September 18 and 19, respectively.
-A total of 20 minutes of integration time was obtained in both bands, with $J$ observed in clear conditions with $0\farcs6$ seeing and $K_s$ observed in slightly hazy conditions with $0\farcs8$ seeing.
+A total of 20 minutes of integration time was obtained in both bands, with $J$ observed in clear conditions and $0\farcs6$ seeing and $K_s$ observed in slightly hazy conditions with $0\farcs8$ seeing.

 The MOIRCS data were reduced using a set of IRAF scripts developed by one of the authors \citep{tanaka2011}.
 The reduction procedure follows the standard methodology for the reduction of IR imaging of faint sources.
-After flat fielding, sky subtraction, and cosmic ray removal, the individual frames are corrected to remove geometric distortions, using a solution provided by the Subaru Observatory.
-These corrected frames are then registered and coadded for each detector and filter.
-Astrometric calibration and mosaicing of the chips is performed using the SCAMP \citep{scamp_paper} and SWarp \citep{swarp_paper} software packages, using the Two Micron All Sky Survey as the astrometric reference frame \citep[2MASS;][]{skrutskie2006}.
-The data are also photometrically calibrated to 2MASS.
-The $K_s$ image is shown in Figure \ref{fig:color_selected}.
+After flat fielding, sky subtraction, and cosmic ray removal, the individual frames were corrected to remove geometric distortions, using a solution provided by the Subaru Observatory.
+These corrected frames were then registered and coadded for each detector and filter.
+Astrometric calibration and mosaicing of the chips were performed using the SCAMP \citep{scamp_paper} and SWarp \citep{swarp_paper} software packages, using the Two Micron All Sky Survey as the astrometric reference frame \citep[2MASS;][]{skrutskie2006}.
+The data were also photometrically calibrated using 2MASS.
+The $K_s$ image is shown in Figure \ref{fig:2}.